rainlanguage/specs/meta/web-data-v1.md

 web data describes.
 The client and server are expected to understand what it is useful for, if anything (e.g. specifying trading pairs, token info, etc.).

+## Server validation

+At a minimum the server MUST validate:

+- The signature is valid and meets any authorization requirements
+- The web data hash is expected
+  - Each API must know and check the web data hash that it is serving
+- The unix timestamp is not expired
+  - Server decides expiry rules, several minutes should be adequate for most use cases
+- The nonce is unique across all known non-expired requests
+  - Including from different signers
+- Any additional contextual validation rules imposed by the API

 ## Intended workflow

 1. Some transaction includes a data reference, i.e. the hash of some metadata